X-Lars/ControlsXL/README.md

 Creates a `NumericTextbox` where the buttons are hidden, use the mouse wheel or keys to modify the `Value`.
 The display precision is automatically adapted from the `Interval`.
 ```
-// Interval is fractional, value display is automatically updated to show the Interval resolution
 <xl:NumericTextBox
   Min="0" Max="127"
   Interval="0.5"